 The pathogenesis of PPCM is still not elucidated but several contributing factors have been implicated [47, 48].
 Excessive oxidative stress in the last trimester of pregnancy, possibly caused by insufficient defence mechanisms, can promote activation of cathepsin D and formation of a prolactin fragment with direct cardiotoxic properties [49].
 Myocardial inflammation, viral infection, angiogenic imbalance during pregnancy and autoimmune responses characterized by high titres of autoantibodies against the myocardial proteins have been also implicated [50-53].
 Susceptibility to PPCM is apparently higher in carriers of DCM-causing sarcomere gene mutations, which supports a notion of a genetic predisposition in some patients [54].

-Direct cardiotoxicity, along with a contribution from neurohormonal activation, altered calcium homeostasis, and oxidative stress have been associated with the development of HF in the setting of chemotherapy (e.g. anthracyclines, trastuzumab etc.), chronic alcohol abuse (alcoholic cardiomyopathy), and exposure to certain drugs and toxins (Figure 2) [55-60].[59][61]
-Importantly, substantial reversal of LV dysfunction and recovery from HF may occur with a timely withdrawal of the offending agent(s).
+Direct cardiotoxicity, along with a contribution from neurohormonal activation, altered calcium homeostasis, and oxidative stress have been associated with the development of HF in the setting of chemotherapy (e.g. anthracyclines, trastuzumab etc.), chronic alcohol abuse (alcoholic cardiomyopathy), and exposure to certain drugs and toxins (Figure 2) [55-60].
+Cardiotoxicity is a relatively common complication of cancer therapy manifesting as LV dysfunction and HF (usually HFrEF) [59].
+Risk factors for cardiotoxicity include a history of HF or LV dysfunction (including pre-existing DCM/HCM), coronary artery disease, hypertensive or valvular heart disease, as well previous exposure to cardiotoxic drugs (e.g. anthracyclines) or radiotherapy.
+Depending on the cardiotoxic agent and patients’ susceptibility, cardiotoxicity may present soon after exposure, or it may become clinically evident years after treatment (late DCM), as a result of progressive myocardial injury (e.g. 23% of anthracycline-treated patients demonstrated late cardiotoxicity after a median of 7-year follow-up) [61].
+The prediction of long-term outcomes in cancer patients is hampered by the fact that many patients receive multiple drugs and radiotherapy, which may have a potentiating cardiotoxic effect.
+Importantly, substantial reversal of LV dysfunction and recovery from HF may occur with a timely withdrawal of the offending agent(s) and appropriate HF treatment.

 1.3 The natural history and outcome of heart failure in dilated cardiomyopathy